kerns/craft-on-ddev/README.md

 ## Craft CMS Plugins

-Note that [Vite](https://github.com/nystudio107/craft-vite) and [Postmark](https://plugins.craftcms.com/postmark) are the only two plugins currently installed by default.
-You can edit `composer.json.default` prior to running `make install` to add or remove plugins to your installation – just remember to mirror those choices in your `Makefile`.
+[Vite](https://github.com/nystudio107/craft-vite) and [Postmark](https://plugins.craftcms.com/postmark) are the only two plugins currently installed by default.
+You can edit `composer.json.default` prior to running `make install` to add or remove plugins to your installation – just remember to mirror those choices in your `Makefile`. _Note that many plugins require an additional configuration file in `/config`._

 ## Tailwind Plugins